What are the Best Ways to Live Off the Grid

 7. Build for Less Consumption

-You want a home that is structurally sound and as energy efficient as possible.
+You want a home that is structurally sound and as energy-efficient as possible.
 Look into different green construction and natural building methods like passive solar, earth-sheltered (or “bermed”), or rammed-earth, to name a few.

 6. Go Solar

 Okay.
 Energy.
-You’re going to need to generate your own electricity (which, of course, is the whole point).
+You’re going to need to generate your electricity (which, of course, is the whole point).
 One of the most obvious options is to install solar panels on and around your home.
 What used to be prohibitively expensive has come down dramatically in cost over the years.
 Don’t discount this method as pie-in-the-sky yet.
 You may be able to afford more than you think.

 5. Dowsing for Water

-Many folks who live off the grid opt (or simply have to because of their chosen locale) to also source their own water.
+Many folks who live off the grid opt (or simply have to because of their chosen locale) to also source their water.
 Depending on what you have available on your land, you may need to dig a well, or you may be blessed with a river or natural spring nearby.
 Whatever your source, you will need to install a water filtration system in your home.
 It’s all fun and games until somebody contracts dysentery.

 4. Plan for Waste Disposal

 Basic fact of life: everybody poops.
 And if you’re not connecting to city waste services, you’ll need to figure out where your household’s waste is going to go in a clean, ecologically responsible manner.
 Many people go with the old rural standby, a septic tank.
-But if you want to go really green, you might consider a composting toilet that turns human waste into safe, useable compost.
+But if you want to go green, you might consider a composting toilet that turns human waste into safe, usable compost.

 3. Wind Power